-The structures elucidated by the \ac{POD} mode pairs identified from the \ac{HPOD} modes differ from those in the corresponding \ac{HPOD} modes.
-The primary difference between these methods results from the filtering inherent in the Hilbert transform, as the non-propagating structures are given less importance in the \ac{HPOD}, while propagating structures are amplified.
-The phase-averaging of the resulting modes thus results in more consistently shaped structures making it easier to identify and interpret the propagating structures.
-However, the filtering out of non-propagating structures may result in a poorer representation of the flow structure where the flow is three-dimensional.
-While applying the Hilbert transform directly to the \ac{POD} modes is more computational efficient than performing the \ac{HPOD} for pairing \ac{POD} modes, it also forcibly propagates structures in the flow which may not propagate in reality.
-Thus, both methods of pairing \ac{POD} modes introduce non-physical artefacts into the analysis of the flow and this should be considered when interpreting results.
+The structural details revealed by the \ac{POD} mode pairs identified from the \ac{HPOD} modes differ from those of the corresponding \ac{HPOD} modes.
+The primary distinction between these methods stems from emphasis on propagating structures in the leading \ac{HPOD} modes, whereas non-propagating structures are relegated to higher-order modes.
+Phase-averaging the resulting modes yields more uniformly shaped structures, thereby facilitating the identification and interpretation of propagating structures.
+However, the reduced emphasis on non-propagating structures may result in a less accurate representation of flow features that do not propagate in the direction of the Hilbert transform, such as those confined to the near wake of the sphere.
+Although applying the Hilbert transform directly to the \ac{POD} modes is computationally more efficient than performing \ac{HPOD} to pair \ac{POD} modes, it also artificially imposes propagation on structures that may not physically propagate.
+Thus, both methods of pairing \ac{POD} modes introduce non-physical assumptions into the flow analysis, which should be carefully considered when interpreting the results.